emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 interoperability, facilitate re-use, and reduce the chances of data loss or mistakes being introduced during conversion between formats.
-Examples of machine-readable open formats that would *not* be easy to process include data included in the text of a Microsoft Word or PDF file, or scanned images of tabular data from a paper source.
+Examples of machine-readable open formats that would *not* be easy to process include data included in the text of a PDF file, or scanned images of tabular data from a paper source.

 # Rule 5: Data should be structured for analysis {-}